luna/luna-rfcs/text/0000-luna-build.md

 However, Luna will also provide the tooling (the RepoManager) API to allow people to use the same accounts system to host their own package repository for Luna packages (e.g. in a corporate setting).
 Such repositories can be source distributions, binary distributions or a combination of the two.
+This additional tooling will not be available until after the Luna 2.0 release.

 The default package repository is specified in the Luna Build configuration file and alternative repositories can also be stored against a name and specified